 Our siitperf is the world's first RFC 8219 compliant free software SIIT (Stateless IP/ICMP Translation, also called stateless NAT64) benchmarking tool.
 It was written in C++ using DPDK (Intel Data Plane Development Kit).
 Our current effort aims to design and implement a test program for stateful NATxy gateways, including both stateful NAT64 and stateful NAT44 (also called NAPT: Network Address and Port Translation).
-Due to the object-oriented design of siitperf, it is feasible to extend it for stateful NATxy gateways and propose various solutions.
+Due to the object-oriented design of siitperf, it is feasible to extend it for stateful tests, while keeping its original design and features.
+In this paper, we introduce the problem of benchmarking stateful NATxy gateways and propose various solutions.
 We disclose the design and the most important implementation decisions of the stateful extension of siitperf.
 We prove the viability of our design and implementation by a functional NAT64 test and performing the maximum connection establishment rate, throughput, and frame loss rate measurements of the Jool stateful NAT64 implementation.
 We also carry out an initial performance estimation of the stateful extension of siitperf.
 Our tester is distributed as free software under the GPLv3 license for the benefit of the research, benchmarking and networking communities.